🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Just because someone has made it to your site or even checked out a few products doesn't mean they know every reason why they should choose you over a competitor.

-This is a great opportunity to show off social proof and show your potential new customers what existing customers love about your brand.
+This is a great opportunity to lead with social proof and show your potential new customers what existing customers love about your brand.

 Someone visited your site.
 They browsed a few products.
 Maybe they even added a few things to their cart.
-But they still haven’t bought.
+But they didn’t make a purchase.

 Here's your chance to put some skin in the game.
 Follow up with a retargeting ad and offer them a discount.
 These are people who already know your product well—don't be afraid to get to the point.